Key Points

-There are several graphical tools which allow for the visual comparison of different data sets.
+Several graphical tools allow for the visual comparison of different data sets.
 The box plot, for example, lets you compare multiple groups of data for the same Y variable.
 The radar chart uses overlays of group data for multiple Y variables.
 Let’s see how it works.

 One of its limitations is that it may not provide a clear decision if one chart is greater than another on some variables, but less on others.
-Radar charts can also become hard to visually compare between different variables on the chart when their values are close together, so the differences are hard to distinguish.
+Radar charts can also make it hard to visually compare different variables on the chart when their values are close together, so the differences are hard to distinguish.

-Most statistical software packages, including Excel allow you to easily create a radar chart.
-See the example below of a radar chart developed in Excel.
+Most statistical software packages, including Excel, allow you to easily create a radar chart.
+See the example below of one of these charts developed in Excel.

 It is now easy to see how each option is scored on each of the variables: